John S. McDiarmid: Biography

 Ideologically, McDiarmid appears to have been on the right wing of his party.
 One-time Cooperative Commonwealth Federation leader Lloyd Stinson described him as the most right-wing member of the Liberal-Progressive government, and also accused him of being anti-labour.
 McDiarmid was re-elected in Winnipeg in 1936, finishing fifth in the city voters' first preferences.

 In the election 1941, held after the creation of a grand coalition ministry with the Conservatives, CCF and Social Credit, he was the most popular candidate in the first preferences.

-McDiarmid retained the Land and Natural Resources/Mines portfolios for the entirety of his time in cabinet, and was also Provincial Secretary from November 28, 1939 to February 14, 1946, Railway Commissioner and Minister of Industry and Commerce from November 4, 1940 to June 30, 1953, and (briefly) acting Labour Minister following the resignation of CCF leader Seymour Farmer in 1942.
+McDiarmid retained the Land and Natural Resources/Mines portfolios for the entirety of his time in cabinet, and was also Provincial Secretary from November 28, 1939, to February 14, 1946, Railway Commissioner and Minister of Industry and Commerce from November 4, 1940, to June 30, 1953, and (briefly) acting Labour Minister following the resignation of CCF leader Seymour Farmer in 1942.
 During his time in cabinet, McDiarmid was responsible for legislation opening northern Manitoba's mine fields to development.
 He died in 1965.

-McDiarmid was second in the first count of Winnipeg votes in the general election of 1945 and was elected.
-(Farmer was first).
+McDiarmid was second in the first count of Winnipeg votes in the general election of 1945 and was elected, after Seymour Farmer.

 He was the most popular candidate again in 1949 when he ran in the new four-member district of Winnipeg South.
 He was elected.

 McDiarmid announced his retirement from politics in 1953, and formally resigned from cabinet on June 30 of that year.

 Following a period of intense media speculation, McDiarmid was appointed as Lieutenant Governor of Manitoba on August 1 of the same year.
 He served in this largely ceremonial position until January 15, 1960, when he was replaced by former Progressive Conservative party leader Errick Willis.

+McDiarmid died in his Winnipeg home at age 82 in 1965 after a long illness.